 We understand that these applications take time and effort, and we do not want to disqualify you due to an oversight or misunderstanding about our process.
 When a weighted drawing is announced, please bring your applications in prior to the due date so that we have time to work with you, make corrections, and give feedback if anything is wrong.

-4. Enter the Weighted Drawing for an available home by completing the following items:
+4. Enter the Weighted Drawing for an available home:

-You may not enter a weighted drawing unless you have completed the online Intake Form prior to the lottery being announced.
+You may not enter the weighted drawing for an Affordable home unless you have completed the online Intake Form prior to the drawing being announced.
 You are responsible for updating your Intake Form as changes in your status occur.
 Please call us if you need to make a change to your online Intake Form after a weighted drawing has been announced.